timiskhakov/timiskhakov.github.io/_posts/2020-02-11-vectorized-computations-and-simd.md

+---
+layout: post
-# Vectorized Computations and SIMD
+title: "Vectorized Computations and SIMD"
+---

 Recently I've been searching for ways to improve the performance of my never-to-be-released roguelike game.
 I make it in my spare time purely for the sake of programming and my own entertainment, so I often diverge into performance-related bikeshedding.
 This time I stumbled upon vectorized computations and SIMD to speed up some array-based algorithms in the game.